 Few forms of entertainment can generate such dedication, passion, and excitement as the big four casino games: poker, blackjack, roulette, and slots.
-Millions of ardent fans around the globe participate in these games in-person and even online.
+Millions of ardent fans around the globe participate in these games in-person and even at an online casino australia.
 Read on to find out the fascinating origins of some of today’s most popular and successful casino games!

 The beginnings of blackjack are quite mysterious and it is not entirely known when or where blackjack was first created and played, though the game originated under the name twenty-one.
 The first written reference to the game comes from the famous Spanish author Miguel de Cervantes in his story Rinconete y Cortadillo, which tells of a handful of cheaters playing the game veintiuno, the Spanish word for the number twenty-one.
 Written at the beginning of the 17th century and describing a game with a goal to reach 21 points and with aces valuing 1 or 11, this tale certainly indicates blackjack was played around this historic period if not earlier.